waku-org/pm/FURPS/core/waku_api.md

 3. Developers do not need to specify the protocols used to send and receive messages; it is deduced from the mode of operation.
 4. Developers pass and receive data to the API in types native to the wrapping language.
 5. By default, auto-sharding is applied, meaning developers do not need to be concerned by sharding; pubsub topics are never exposed.
+6. Developers only need to handle errors in cases of irretrievable failure requiring end-user action.
+Internal errors are not bubbled up if they can be recovered internally.

 ## Reliability